 Student Learning Outcomes

-Students who graduate with a concentration in Criminal Justice will be able to:
+Students who graduate with a major in Criminal Justice will be able to:

 - explain the scope and nature of the three major components of the criminal justice system: police, courts, and corrections;